CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/03 - Data Enrichment.md

 #### Activity: Adding the requried Service Principal to the workspace.

-1. Click on **Manage Access** in the top right corner of the workspace.
+1. Navigate back to workspace and Click on **Manage Access** in the top right corner of the workspace.

    ![](../media/new6u.png)